 Fire safety procedures are explained to students at the beginning of each academic year and are reviewed periodically.
-Additionally, all student housing, academic & business buildings are given up three fire evacuation drills per year.
-These drills are conducted randomly under the supervision of Franklin & Marshall's Department of Public Safety and Fire Coordinator.
-Safety checks of alarm and emergency lighting systems and egress routes in the residence halls, academic & business buildings, and Greek houses are conducted throughout the year.
+Additionally, all student housing, academic and business buildings are given up three fire evacuation drills per year.
 The Campus buildings are equipped with smoke detectors; pull stations, sprinklers and other emergency equipment.
-Fire extinguishers are inspected monthly and fire (sprinkler and alarm) systems are inspected and maintained quarterly.
+Fire extinguishers are inspected and fire (sprinkler and alarm) systems are inspected and maintained quarterly.
 All Campus housing is equipped with smoke detectors, pull stations and sprinkler systems.
 Fire safety and fire extinguisher training is available to all students, faculty, and staff upon request.
 The aim of the Policy is to make sure that in the event of fire all persons in the workplace are sufficiently familiar with the fire routine and fire safety arrangements, in order to prevent injury or ill health to employees, visitors and contractors.
-This policy is written as an extension of Advanced Studies in England's Health & Safety Policy.
+This policy is written as an extension of Advanced Studies in England's Health and Safety Policy.